NikolausBerl/Udacity-Deep-Reinforcement-learning/report.md

 eps_start, eps_end I eps_decay I looked for the best result.

 I got the best result with the parameter-set nr 5:
-With 357 episodes, I got an everage score 13,08 of the last hundret episodes.
+With 357 episodes, I got an average score of 13,08 of the last hundred episodes.

 *Interpretation of the result*

-The biggest influence for the result had the use of the experience replay-technique.
+The biggest influence on the result had the use of the experience replay-technique.
-On the second place it was the optimization of the epsilon-greedy parameters.
+On the second place  was the optimization of the epsilon-greedy parameters.
-The improvement with DDQN in comparition with DQN was little.
+The improvement with DDQN in comparition with DQN was samll.

 #### Possible Improvements
 * Implementing "Grid Search" to identify a better optimized parameter-set.
 * Use of a Dualing-Q-Network-algorithm
-* Use of Priorized experience Replay
+* Use of Priorized Experience Replay